malavikha2005-jpg/Tourisphere-AI/README.md

 ---

-# ⭐ Project Status
+# ⭐ Support

-🚧 **This project is currently under active development.**

-New features, AI modules, and analytics capabilities are continuously being added as part of the product roadmap.
+If you find this project useful, consider giving it a ⭐ on GitHub.

+It motivates continued development and future enhancements.

 ---

-## 📜 License

-This project is intended for educational, research, and portfolio purposes.
+# 📌 Project Status

+🚧 **This repository is under active development.**

+New features and AI modules are continuously being added as part of the product roadmap.